-DAISI’s Executive Committee consists of a Chair, Deputy Chair, Treasurer & Secretary.
-The Executive Committee reports to the Board of Detectors.
+DAISI’s Executive Committee consists of a Chair, Deputy Chair, Treasurer, & Secretary.
+The Executive Committee reports to the Board of Directors.

 All are honarary volunteer positions with no salary.
 These positions are voted in by members every two years (the odd year).
 DAISI’s administrative duties are decided on by DAISI’s Executive Committee by majority vote at the quarterly meetings.

 a/Prof Matthew Rickard.
 ChairEmail a/Prof Matthew Rickard